 Note All GLSL shader source code files will end with the .glsl extension.
 The vs in the shader file names signifies that the file contains a vertex shader, while fs signifies a fragment shader.

-To create the GLSL vertex shader, edit simple_vs.glsl to add the existing vertex shader code in the index.html file from the previous project.
+Create the GLSL vertex shader source code by editing simple_vs.glsl and pasting the vertex shader code in the index.html file from the previous project.

 attribute vec3 aVertexPosition; // Vertex shader expects one vertex position